deepali113/Projects/P3_Sales_Dashboard/README.md

 Incorporated data analysis techniques, specializing in time series analysis, to deliver valuable insights, accurate sales forecasting, and interactive dashboard creation, driving business success.

 **Highlights**:
 - **Object:** To contribute to the success of a business by utilising data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
 - **Dashboard Creation:** Identify the KPIs, design an intuitive and visually appealing dashboard, and add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity.
-- **Data Analysis:** Provide valuable insights to business entities regarding the eectiveness of their sales strategies through visualization and charts.
+- **Data Analysis:** Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and charts.
 - **Sales Forecasting:** leverage historic data and apply time series to generate sales forecasts for the next 15 days.
-- **Actionable Insights and Recommendations:** The end goal is to share valuable insights and actionable information that can drive strategic decision-making and support the supermarket's goals for growth, eciency, and customersatisfaction.
+- **Actionable Insights and Recommendations:** The end goal is to share valuable insights and actionable information that can drive strategic decision-making and support the supermarket's goals for growth, effciency, and customersatisfaction.

 ## ✅ Skills Used :